-Cardoon is a well-known leaf-stalk vegetable of Mediterranean origin.
+Cardoon is a popular leaf-stalk vegetable of the Mediterranean origin.
 It is closely related to artichoke, the other edible thistle, native to the Southern European region.
-Various recipes prepared using cardoni stalks are part of traditional Christmas Eve festivities in Italy, Spain, Sardinia, Sicily, and France.
+Many delicious recipes prepared using these stalks are part of the traditional Christmas Eve festivities in Italy, Spain, Sardinia, Sicily, and France.

 (Photo courtesy: digika)

 Cardoon is a hardy perennial plant that can grow vigorously in cultivated farms.
-It features robust growth characterized by rosette of large, gray, spiny leaves and branched flowering stems.
-In general, cardoon is larger than globe artichoke plant, reaching up to 3 to 5 feet in height and spread of about two meters width.
+It features robust growth characterized by a rosette of large, gray, spiny leaves and branched flowering stems.

-Bright purple flowers appear at the end of a long flower-bearing stems.
-The flowers, however, are smaller than that of in artichokes.
-A few weeks before harvest, its leaves bundled together and blanched by depriving exposure to sunlight as in escarole.
-Blanching removes bitterness, and enhances their flavor.
+Bright purple blooms appear at the end of an elongated flower-bearing stem.
+The flowers, however, are smaller than that of artichokes.
+A few weeks before harvest, farm owners bundle their leaves together so as to blanch by depriving sunlight as in escarole.
+Blanching removes bitterness and enriches the flavor.

-Research studies suggest that certain bitter principles cynarin and sesquiterpene-lactones in cardoon thistle extraction have overall cholesterol reduction effect in the blood through inhibition of its synthesis and increasing its excretion in the bile.
+Research studies suggest that certain bitter principles cynarine and sesquiterpene lactones in cardoon thistle extraction have overall cholesterol reduction effect in the blood through inhibition of its synthesis and increasing its excretion in the bile.

 |Cardoon stalks in a market.